Ensemble Inference Methods for Models With Noisy and Expensive Likelihoods: Numerical Results

 The objective is to recover the posterior distribution associated with ``slowly-varying'' component of the forward model $G_0(x) = Ax$, based on evaluations of the multiscale forward map $G_{\epsilon}$.
 To this end, we generate observed data $y \in \mathbb{R}^2$ for a true value of $x$ given by $x^{\dagger}=(-1,1)$ and observational covariance $\Gamma = \gamma^2 I$ with $\gamma^2 = 0.05$.
-We impose a Gaussian prior on the unknown parameter $x$ with zero mean and covariance $\Sigma=\sigma^2 I$, with $\sigma^2 = 0.05$.
-In the absence of any multiscale perturbations in the forward model, the resulting posterior would be Gaussian with mean and covariance given by
+We impose a Gaussian prior on the unknown parameter $x$ with zero mean and covariance $\Sigma=\sigma^2 I$, with $\sigma^2 = 0.05$. \as{In the absence of the multiscale perturbation $G_1$ in the forward model, the resulting posterior is Gaussian with mean and covariance given by}

+respectively.
+Setting $\epsilon = 0.1$, each of the the \as{three} methods is used to evolve an ensemble of $1000$ particles from a $U[0,1]^2$ initial distribution, over a total of $10$ time-units.
+The step-size employed for each method is selected differently to ensure stability.